cstml/FMCt/README.md

 To play with examples, have a look in the source files as there are examples sprinkled around.
 Especially in `src-exe/Examples.hs`.

+---

+# FMCt-web

+The FMCt-web is a web interface for the FMCt where people can try out the language and its type checker without having to install anything.

+## TO-DO

+As you can probably tell the whole thing is a bit of a WIP, but nevertheless it is up and working.
+There are still many things to do, but I am mostly focusing on getting the Type-Checker done.
+I will update this as I go along - and hopefully it will be in a good enough state.

+- [ ] make it pretty
+  - [ ] make it less ugly
+- [ ] make it more of a REPL